Hurricane Katrina: Non-governmental organization response

 Residents of Louisiana, who had to flee their homes because of Hurricane Katrina, are inside the Houston Astrodome and being helped by the Red Cross and other agencies and associations.

 The American Red Cross, America's Second Harvest (now known as Feeding America), Southern Baptist Convention, Salvation Army, Oxfam, Common Ground Collective, Burners Without Borders, Emergency Communities, Habitat for Humanity, Catholic Charities, Direct Relief, Service International, "A River of Hope", The Church of Jesus Christ of Latter-day Saints, and many other charitable organizations provided aid to victims in the aftermath of the storm.
 They were not allowed into New Orleans proper by the National Guard for several days after the storm because of safety concerns.
-These organizations raised US$4.25 billion in donations from the public, with the Red Cross receiving over half of these donations.
+These organizations raised $4.25 billion in donations from the public, with the Red Cross receiving over half of these donations.
 Some smaller organizations and individuals ignored the access restrictions and provided early relief.
 For example, two privately chartered planes from FasterCures evacuated 200 patients from Charity Hospital in New Orleans.

 Volunteers from the Amateur Radio Emergency Service provided communications in areas where the communications infrastructure had been damaged or totally destroyed, relaying everything from 911 traffic to messages home.
 In Hancock County, Mississippi, ham radio operators provided the only communications into or out of the area and even served as 911 dispatchers.

 Many private corporations also contributed to relief efforts.
 On September 13, 2005, it was reported that corporate donations amounted to $409 million, and were expected to exceed $1 billion.